ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Attester Identity:

+: A statement about a distinguishable Attester made by an Endorser without accompanying evidence about its validity, used as proof of identity.

 : The provenance of Evidence with respect to a distinguishable Attesting Environment MUST be correct and unambiguous.

-: An Attester Identity MAY be a unique identity, it MAY be included in a zero-knowledge proof (ZKP), or it MAY be part of a group signature, or it MAY be a randomised DAA credential {{DAA}}.
+: An Attester Identity MAY be a unique identity, MAY be included in a zero-knowledge proof (ZKP), MAY be part of a group signature, or it MAY be a randomized DAA credential {{DAA}}.

+: The Endorser issues the Attester with a randomized credential which is then used to anonymously confirm the validity of its evidence.
+The evidence is verified using the public key of the Endorser.

 Attestation Evidence Authenticity:

 : Attestation Evidence MUST be authentic.

-: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document (e.g. an PKIX certificate or trusted key material, or a randomised DAA credential {{DAA}}), or SHOULD include a correct and unambiguous and stable reference to an accessible identity document.
+: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document (e.g. an PKIX certificate or trusted key material, or a randomized DAA credential {{DAA}}), or SHOULD include a correct and unambiguous and stable reference to an accessible identity document.

 Authentication Secret: